Online Decision Making for Trading Wind Energy: Online learning in newsvendor problems

-The value of this metric \emph{per se} gives limited information about how a particular method is performing.
+The value of this metric gives limited information about how a particular method is performing.
 A natural benchmark is the score obtained when a forecast of the wind energy production (in the sense of minimizing the root mean square error) is directly used as an offer in the market.
 We refer to this method as $\text{FO}$ (from FOrecast).
 Let $NV^{\rm{oos}}_{\text{FO}}$ be the deviation cost incurred by $\text{FO}$.
-Leveraging this quantity, we redefine the original metric in relative terms, i.e.,
+We then redefine the original metric in relative terms, i.e.,

-In this manner, the metric is expressed as a percentage of the possible improvement where a value of 100\% means perfect performance with zero deviation cost.
+Consequently, the metric expresses an improvement (as a percentage), where a value of 100\% means perfect performance with zero deviation cost.